Boleophthalmus boddarti: Distribution

 B. boddarti occurs across the Indo-Pacific region, ranging from India in the west to Papua New Guinea in the east, with additional populations found on the coastline of China in the north and Sulaibikhat Bay in the Persian Gulf off the coast of Kuwait.
 Populations in Malaysia and Sumatra are sympatric with the closely related species Boleophthalmus pectinirostris.
-In India, the species is sympatric with Boleophthalmus dussumieri.
+In India, the species is sympatric with the similarly-related Boleophthalmus dussumieri.

 Behaviour

 Territoriality

 Individuals of B. boddarti are noticeably territorial, and will fight with others of their species to defend their burrows at low tide, raising their dorsal fins as a threat display.
 Males will also use their tail to jump into the air with their dorsal fins raised as part of a courting ritual to attract females to their burrows during the breeding season.

 Diet

 Boleophthalmus boddarti is primarily herbivorous, and browses on green algae by scraping it off the surface of the ground at low tide using horizontal motions of its head and the teeth of its lower jaw.
 It also eats benthic crustaceans, polychaete worms, fish eggs and copepods.